cmu-delphi/delphi-epidata/docs/symptom-survey/survey-files.md

 ---
 title: Response Files
-parent: COVID Symptom Survey
+parent: COVID Trends and Impact Survey (CTIS)
 nav_order: 3
 ---

 # Response Files
 {: .no_toc}

-Users with access to the [COVID Symptom Survey](./index.md) individual response data should have received SFTP credentials for a private server where the data are stored.
+Users with access to the [COVID Trends and Impact Survey (CTIS)](./index.md) individual response data should have received SFTP credentials for a private server where the data are stored.
 To connect to the server, see the [server access documentation](server-access.md).
 This documentation describes the survey data available on that server.

 You must sign a Data Use Agreement with Facebook and with CMU to gain access to the individual survey responses.
 If you have not done so, aggregate